mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - updates
   - by default, automatically checks for and installs extension updates
 - CPU time
-  - to determine if an extension is consuming too much CPU time
+  - two approaches to determine if an extension is consuming too much CPU time
+    1. Help ...
+Process Explorer
+    2. htop
       - brew install htop
       - htop
       - press F4 to filter
       - enter "extension"
       - look at top entries that start with "/Applications/Visual Studio Code.app/Contents/Frameworks/"
       - "Code Helper.app" was a culprit for me

 ## ESLint and TSLint extensions